 In the ERC Session IV, Kevin led Globalization activism course, and conducted a study group on Economics & Statistics.

 Bettina Hammer is an undergraduate student at the University of Chicago majoring in sociology and minoring in Arabic.
 She is originally from a small town on the border between Vermont and New Hampshire, where she grew up with her four siblings.
 On campus, she works as a research assistant at the Chicago Project for Security and Threats (CPOST), is a contributing editor and social media chair at the student-run Arabic-language magazine UChicago Majalla, and volunteers with local community organization Sirat teaching ESL to refugees in Hyde Park.
 She loves running, hiking, learning languages, reading, and traveling.

-In the ERC Session IV, Bettina will be leading HerStory and Model United Nations activism courses, and will conduct a study group on Culture & Society.
+In the ERC Session IV, Bettina led HerStory and Model United Nations activism courses, and conducted a study group on Culture & Society.